 Depending on the nature of your teeth and the diagnosis, the orthodontist can put braces on your upper jaw alone, lower jaw, or on both jaws at the same time.

-You are probably wondering, "How will the doctor know I need braces and not any other treatment?"
+You are probably wondering, how will the doctor know you need braces and not any other treatment and how to know if you need braces in the first place.

 Well, jaw issues, crooked teeth, overbites, underbites, overcrowding of teeth, and other oral health issues are easy to identify using a standard dental exam.
 Your dentist will examine you to determine the severity of your condition.
 Depending on the severity of the condition, the dentist can also request an oral x-ray to get a clear picture of the issues.